NA passes resolution to condemn terrorists attack at Islamic Culture Centre

 The resolution says, “This House extends its deepest condolences to the bereaved families who lost their near ones in the attack”.

-The House expressed its solidarity with the Government and the people of Canada and appreciated the statement of Prime Minister Justin Trudeau of Canada condemning the shooting and reaffirming his government’s commitment to protect the rights of all Canadians.
+The House expressed its solidarity with the Government and the people of Canada and appreciated the statement of Prime Minister Justin Trudeau of Canada condemning the shooting and reaffirming his government’s commitment to protect the rights of all residents of Canada.
+APP